ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1908-04-07-The-Ithaca-Daily-Journal-p3" "500" /%}}

-Edward died "intestate", without a will, and until 02 August 1909, Emily and Hannah worked with their lawyer Fordyce Cobb to become official legal co-owners of the Mills home and Mills store assets.
-Emily followed her father's example and renamed the store *M. E. Mills*.
+Edward died "intestate", without a will, and it appears that until approximately 02 August 1909, Emily and Hannah worked with their lawyer Fordyce Cobb to become official legal co-owners of the Mills home and Mills store assets.
+Emily followed her father's example and renamed the store M. E. Mills.
 When Hannah passed less than a decade later, Emily would inherit all assets and property.

 Thanks to Gertrude Conant's personal recollections, we have a basic description of Emily's appearance and personality:

 <figure class="quote-only">
 <blockquote>
-Emily Mills was a little woman, with her hair in a bun on top of her head, like Grandma Bacon’s.
-She was quiet, neat, cheerful and always smiling.
+<p>Emily Mills was a little woman, with her hair in a bun on top of her head, like Grandma Bacon’s.
+She was quiet, neat, cheerful and always smiling.</p>

-...I remember her as very kind...
+<p>...I remember her as very kind...</p>
 </blockquote>
 <figcaption>
 Full quote and citation are below.
 Ralph Conant in personal correspondence 24 Jul 2021 identifies "Grandma Bacon" as Mary Louise (Vandemark) Bacon.